EresDev/devilbox/README.md

   Use tool like postman to test the API. https://www.getpostman.com/

   In case you need to update MySQL database details, you have to make two databases and configure them in two places.
 One of phpunit and other for live.
+There are SQL files present for both in ```devilbox/data/www/myhammer``` directory.

   For live makes changes in ```devilbox/data/www/myhammer/app/.env``` file.